Fireworks could be banned again in Waterloo ahead of Fourth of July

 "We just have to remain cognizant of the fact that stepping it up may mean sacrificing in some other area," Fitzgerald said.
 "And I don’t know that we can sacrifice in another area that would make the residents here in the city of Waterloo happy."

-Council member Dave Boesen said the fireworks are an inconvenience to the entire city.
+Councilman Dave Boesen said fireworks are an inconvenience to the entire city.
 He watches his neighbor climb onto the roof to clean debris.
 He gets calls, emails and text messages constantly from complaining residents.

 "From the day they go on sale to two to three weeks after they go off sale, it’s like a war zone out here at times," Boesen said.
 "It truly is."

-Sharon Juon, another council member, encouraged people to take their families to professional fireworks shows hosted by local organizations.
+Councilwoman Sharon Juon encouraged people to take their families to professional fireworks shows.
 She said a ban could take away the "very traumatic" experiences of many residents, who endure explosive noises throughout the night.

 "We’ve tried to be responsible, we’ve tried to give the people that love fireworks a chance, and too many of them have just ignored that," Juon said.

-State law requires cities to still let fireworks be sold.
-Council member Pat Morrissey said banning the explosives from being set off would be "holding out the forbidden fruit to people."
+State law requires cities to allow the sale of fireworks.
+Councilman Pat Morrissey said banning the explosives from being set off would be "holding out the forbidden fruit to people."

 "That’s going to encourage, I believe, some people to say, 'If I can buy them, then I’m going to shoot them off,'" Morrissey said.
 "Period."

-Morrissey said he wants Waterloo officials to ask the Iowa legislature to allow local control of firework sales.
+Morrissey said he wants Waterloo officials to ask the Legislature to allow local control of firework sales.
 He said it would help enforcement of a Waterloo ban on setting off the explosives.

-Jerome Amos Jr., another council member, said the City Council already debated this issue in recent years.
-He said he does not see a need to change the ordinance as it currently stands.
+Councilman Jerome Amos Jr. said the council already debated the issue in recent years.
+He sees no need to change the ordinance.